Columbia-class submarine

-On 3 June 2022, the Navy announced that this first boat will be named USS District of Columbia (SSBN-826), because there currently exists an attack submarine named USS Columbia (SSN-771).
-The Navy did not say whether the name of the class will also be changed.
+On 3 June 2022, the Navy announced that the lead vessel of the class will be named USS District of Columbia (SSBN-826), because there is already an attack submarine named USS Columbia (SSN-771).
+Nevertheless, the Navy has since continued to refer to the class as Columbia.

 Overview

-The Columbia class is to replace the Ohio class of UGM-133 Trident II–armed ballistic missile submarines, whose remaining boats are to be decommissioned, one per year, beginning in 2027.
-The Columbia class will take over the role of submarine presence in the United States’ strategic nuclear force.
+The Columbia class is to replace the Ohio class of ballistic missile submarines, whose remaining boats are to be decommissioned, one per year, beginning in 2028.
+The Columbia class will take over the role of submarine presence in the United States' strategic nuclear force.

 Electric Boat designed the new class with help from Newport News Shipbuilding.
-A total of 12 submarines are planned, and construction of the lead boat began in 2021.
-Each submarine will have 16 missile tubes, each carrying one Trident II D5LE missile (to be upgraded to D5LE2s from the ninth submarine onward after fiscal year 2039).
+A total of twelve submarines are planned, and construction of the lead boat began in 2021.
+Each submarine will have sixteen missile tubes, each carrying one UGM-133 Trident II D5LE missile.
+(The ninth and later Columbias are to receive the upgraded D5LE2s.)
 The submarines will be 560 ft long and 43 ft in diameter, as long as the Ohio-class design, and 1 ft larger in diameter.

-In studies to determine how many submarines would be needed to support the United States' strategic nuclear force, the U.S. Navy looked at the number of missiles required to be at sea and on station at any given time, the number of missiles each submarine should be armed with and the likelihood that a submarine will remain undiscovered by the enemy and be capable of launching its missiles.
-Also taken into consideration was how the maintenance schedule of each submarine will affect that boat’s availability to be deployed on mission.
+To determine how many submarines would be needed for the U.S. strategic nuclear force, Navy planners calculated how many missiles would be needed at sea and on station at any given time, how many each submarine should carry, and the likelihood that a submarine will remain undiscovered by the enemy and be able to launch.
+They also explored how required maintenance would affect availability.
 Cost-reduction studies explored design and construction possibilities, including adding missile tubes to the design of the Virginia-class attack submarine, building Ohio-class replacement submarines using updated Ohio-class designs, and developing an entirely new Ohio Replacement Submarine design.

-Using the information from these studies, the Navy concluded that a new design would be the least expensive option that could meet all of the technical requirements.
-For example, both the modified Virginia-class and updated Ohio-class design options would have required an expensive mid-life refueling, whereas each Columbia-class nuclear core will last as long as the submarine is in service.
+The Navy concluded that a new design would be the least expensive option that could meet all of the technical requirements.
+For example, while the modified Virginia-class and updated Ohio-class design options would have required an expensive mid-life refueling, each Columbia-class nuclear core will last as long as the submarine is in service.